Tyler-Marsh/libraryApp/README.md

 * Sequelize ORM

-* form validatin with sequelize ORM
+* form validation with sequelize ORM

 * 404 route and global error handling with middelware